 Why and how video?

 Employee introductions: Peer recommendations are always trusted more than a company's own messages.
 These two can be combined by creating introduction videos where employees working with different tasks tell about their jobs.
 Two birds with one stone: the credibility of recommendations in a form that the company can control.
 However, make sure that the interview stays genuine and comes from the heart – faking doesn't go unnoticed.
-See an example of an employee video from Metso.

 Documenting the day-to-day: It's hard to fake day-to-day life; nothing tells a better or more genuine story of your corporate culture than a depiction of true everyday life.
 Choose a channel where the company can present itself more casually and freely and use incentives to get the whole personnel involved in content creation.
 Whereas a picture is worth a thousand words, a short video is worth even more.
 For example, see Liana Technologies Instagram account.